samcv/Audio-Libshout/README.md

 I am however unlikely to be able to offer help with installing it this way, also bear in mind that if you install a newer version than I have to test with then this may not work.

+In order to perform some of the tests you will need to have a working Icecast server available, these tests will be skipped if one isn't found.
+The tests use some default values for the server parameters that can be over-written by some environment variables:

+   * SHOUT_TEST_HOST - the host to connect to.
+The default is 'localhost'
+   * SHOUT_TEST_PORT - the port to connect to.
+The default is 8000.
+   * SHOUT_TEST_USER - the user to authenticate as.
+The default is 'source'.
+   * SHOUT_TEST_PASS - the password to authenticate with.
+The default is 'hackme' but you changed that right?
+   * SHOUT_TEST_MOUNT - the mount point on the server to use.
+The default is '/shout_test'

 Assuming you have a working perl6 installation you should be able to install this with *ufo* :